shariq1989/cookbook/content/recipe/homemade_corn_tortilla_chips.md

 ### ABOUT THE SIDE

 If forced to eat one food for the rest of my life, I would likely choose chips and salsa, specifically with these chips.
-They are a favorite in our home, not just of mine, but our children also.
+They are a favorite in our home, and it's not just me, but our children also.
+Enjoy these chips with our homemade [salsa](https://www.jamilghar.com/recipe/homemade_chunky_salsa/), [guacamole](https://www.jamilghar.com/recipe/guacamole/), or go another direction with our dessert nachos.

 #### What main ingredients do I need for this meal?